Electricité de France S.A. (OTCMKTS:ECIFY) Given Consensus Recommendation of “Buy” by Brokerages

-Electricité de France S.A.
-(OTCMKTS:ECIFY) has been given an average recommendation of “Buy” by the eleven brokerages that are presently covering the stock, MarketBeat.com reports.
-Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and eight have assigned a buy rating to the company.
+Shares of Electricité de France S.A.
+(OTCMKTS:ECIFY) have been given an average recommendation of “Buy” by the eleven analysts that are covering the firm, Marketbeat Ratings reports.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and eight have issued a buy rating on the company.

-Several analysts have recently commented on ECIFY shares.
-Societe Generale reaffirmed a “buy” rating on shares of Electricité de France in a research report on Tuesday, August 31st.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Electricité de France in a report on Wednesday, August 4th.
-UBS Group upgraded Electricité de France from a “neutral” rating to a “buy” rating in a research report on Friday, June 11th.
-Zacks Investment Research downgraded Electricité de France from a “buy” rating to a “hold” rating in a research note on Thursday, September 16th.
-Finally, AlphaValue raised Electricité de France to a “sell” rating in a report on Thursday, June 17th.
+Several research analysts have commented on the stock.
+Zacks Investment Research downgraded shares of Electricité de France from a “buy” rating to a “hold” rating in a research report on Thursday, September 16th.
+JPMorgan Chase & Co. restated an “overweight” rating on shares of Electricité de France in a research report on Wednesday, August 4th.
+AlphaValue upgraded shares of Electricité de France to a “sell” rating in a report on Thursday, June 17th.
+UBS Group upgraded shares of Electricité de France from a “neutral” rating to a “buy” rating in a report on Friday, June 11th.
+Finally, Societe Generale reiterated a “buy” rating on shares of Electricité de France in a report on Tuesday, August 31st.

 Électricité de France SA engages in the energy industry production.
 It operates in the following business segments: Electricity and, Gas.
 It offers the following services: production, transport, distribution, trading, sale of energy and, energy services.
 The company was founded on June 17, 1955 and is headquartered in Paris, France.